LaineZ/edgy/README.md

 # Edgy - embedded discreet graphics, yes

-Portable, lightweight and robust `no_std` immediate-mode GUI library targeted for microcontrollers.
+Portable, lightweight and robust `no_std` hybrid-mode (immidiate mode drawing and tree, and retained event handling) GUI library targeted for microcontrollers.
 Uses [embedded_graphics](https://github.com/embedded-graphics/embedded-graphics) library for rendering therefore supports a great portion of displays out of box; and shares some types like `Rectangle` or `Size`.

 Library uses ``alloc`` for widget dynamic dispatch, threfore a allocator is required.

-Work in progress, something is work, but is very ROUGH shape and requires polishing and improvements in many terms, including but not limited: code quality, documentation, features
+Work in progress, something is work, but is very ROUGH shape and requires polishing and improvements in many terms, including but not limited: code quality, documentation, features.

 # System requirements